What is it?

 Include regular check-ups, performing recommended tests, following the doctor’s post-op instructions, taking additional vitamins and trace elements, dieting, changing eating habits and exercising.
 Details provided by the doctor at a consultation.

-This includes a consultation with a surgeon, an anaesthetist and a few other specialists, a large package of required pre-op medical tests (2 days of diagnostics), general anaesthetics, surgery fees, up to 5 nights of hospital stay (2 before procedure and up to 3 after-depending on the doctor’s decision, based on your state after surgery), check-ups before release from the hospital.
+This includes a consultation with a surgeon, an anaesthetist and a few other specialists, a large package of required pre-op medical tests (2 days of diagnostics), general anaesthetics, surgery fees, up to 4 nights of hospital stay (2 before the procedure and 2 after-depending on the doctor’s decision, based on your state after surgery), check-ups before release from the hospital.

-Our price does not include check-ups and blood tests required every few weeks during the first year post surgery.
-You are advised to search for available aftercare options back home (own arrangments required) before you have your surgery.
-You may also have the check-ups in Poland (at additional cost).
+Our price does not include follow-up check-ups or blood tests required every few weeks during the first year post-surgery.
+You are advised to search for available aftercare options back home (own arrangements required) before you have your surgery.
+You may also have the above in Poland (at additional cost).

 Return flight prices from most popular locations start from around £50 / €56.